 Our graduate classes prepare students for careers as specialists in the areas of Slavic and East European languages, linguistics, literatures, cultures, and second language acquisition.
 Courses are designed to meet the needs of students in the M.A. and Ph.D. programs, but graduate students from other departments, including the Slavic Center, Linguistics, and Comparative Studies, also often find that courses in our department complement and enrich their programs of study.
 We welcome graduate students from across the university with appropriate academic backgrounds.

 Outside the Classroom

-We also encourage students to get involved with extracurricular activities, including language tables, films, and kapustnik (our end-of-quarter talent show).
+We also encourage students to get involved with extracurricular activities, including language tables, films, and kapustnik (our end-of-semester talent show).
 Some undergraduate classes offer extra credit for participation (ask your instructor for details).
 You do not need to be a major or minor to participate -- most events are open to everyone!
 Events Calendar.

 Students of all ages and backgrounds are encouraged to take courses in the Slavic Department.

 For a list of our current courses, please check out our Courses page or contact the Department.